Kostas Nestoridis: Personal life

 Nestoridis lived in Kallithea with his wife, Eleni and their sons, Panagiotis, Antonis and Giorgos, who maintains the family's Pro-Po business.
 He had health problems and avoided publicity.
 On 16 March 2022, he was tested positive for COVID-19 and was hospitalized at Sotiria General Hospital, from where he tried to escape, but a few days later he recovered and got out five days later. Οn 30 September 2022, he attended the inauguration of the Agia Sophia Stadium, where he was honored. Οn 18 November 2023, he had a brief hospitalization after a fall at his home.

 Death

 Nestoridis died on the morning of 12 December 2023, after a long-term struggle with health issues at the age of 93.
-On 16 December, at the Church of the Holy Trinity next to Agia Sophia Stadium, his remains lied in honor, before his funeral in Kallithea Cemetery.
+On 16 December, at the Church of the Holy Trinity next to Agia Sophia Stadium, his remains lied in state, before his funeral in Kallithea Cemetery.

 Style of play

 "All the great players I saw, including Di Stéfano, Puskás and Pelé, did things humanly.
-What I saw Nestoridis doing is neither taught or learned."
+What I saw Nestoridis doing is neither taught nor learned."